 Meet Our Cats

-We have 6 cats.
+We have 7 cats.
 Yes... we know that's a lot.
-They are all wonderful in their own ways and each has their own rescue story.
-Meet Princess, Zelda, Link, Blue, Floof and Delta Δ.
+They are all wonderful in their own way and each has their own unique rescue story.
+Meet (in order of adoption) Princess, Zelda, Link, Blue, Floof, Delta Δ and Jasper.

 Meet Our Feral Cat